SequencingDOTcom/RTP-API-App-Chains/README.md

 =========================================
 [App Chains](https://sequencing.com/developer-documentation/app-sequencing-and-app-chains) are the easy way to code [Real Time Personalization (RTP)](https://sequencing.com/developer-documentation/what-is-real-time-personalization-rtp) into your app.
 RTP allows your app to provide app users with a genetically tailored user experience.

 * App chains allows your app to provide genetically tailored content.
+*
-App chains are easy and were designed by coders, for coders.
+* App chains are designed by coders, for coders.
+They are easy to use and quick to implement.

 * You don't have to know anything about the genetics or the genetic code.
 To use app chains and add RTP to your app, all you need to know is the software code you use everyday

 App chains consist of: